-- Make noise.
+- Make noise!
 Let bears know you're there.
 Call out, clap hands, sing or talk loudly-especially near streams, dense vegetation and berry patches, on windy days, and in areas of low visibility.
 (Some research shows that bear bells are not enough). - Watch for fresh bear sign.
-Tracks, droppings, diggings, torn-up logs, turned-over rocks are all signs that a bear has been in the area.
+Tracks, droppings, diggings, torn-up logs, turnedover rocks are all signs that a bear has been in the area.
 Leave the area if the signs are fresh. - Keep your dog on a leash at all times or leave it at home.
-Dogs can provoke defensive behaviour in bears. - Larger size groups are less likely to have a serious bear encounter.
-We recommend hiking in a tight group of four or more.
-Never let children wander. - Use officially marked paths and trails and travel during daylight hours. - If you come across large dead animals, leave the area immediately and report it to Park Wardens. - Dispose of fish offal in fast moving streams or the deep part of a lake, never along stream sides or lake shores.
+Dogs can provoke defensive behaviour in bears. - Travel as part of a group if possible and never let children wander. - Use officially marked paths and trails and travel during daylight hours. - If you come across large dead animals, leave the area immediately and report it to Park Wardens. - Dispose of fish offal in fast moving streams or the deep part of a lake, never along stream sides or lake shores.